aminzaidi1/test-01/README.md

 1.  **Accessing Vertex AI Notebooks**

-    -   Logged into GCP and accessed Vertex AI Notebooks.
+    -   Logged into GCP and accessed Vertex AI Studio.
-    -   Set up a pre-configured notebook specifically for interacting with the GCP Speech-to-Text API.
+    -   Set up a pre-configured notebook specifically for interacting with the GCP Speech-to-Text.

 2.  **Transcribing an Audio File**

     -   Uploaded a sample audio file for testing.
-    -   Used the Speech-to-Text API to perform transcription and documented the process and results.
+    -   Used the Speech-to-Text to perform transcription and documented the process and results.
     ![GCP-speech](images/gcp-speech.png)

 ### Azure Speech-to-Text